Thoughts on Our Future City Plan Part 1

 What is perhaps strangest about these images is why we are even discussing wholesale demolition of the existing urban fabric in the city core when the Gun Quarter remains undeveloped and can only boast a small number of buildings worthy of preservation.
 Behind the relatively complete built form on the city centre side of the canal is a vast expanse of big sheds and wide roads that would make the ideal blank canvas to build a super-dense second centre if it were so desired, gradually diminishing in height and scale as it approached the historic Gun Quarter buildings near the canal and the Jewellery Quarter.

 The area is in need of a masterplan (Figs. 12 and 13) to guide development which has so far been piecemeal and lacked joined up thinking.
-The new quarter could be a network of treelined cycle streets and pocket parks around high quality and well designed 5-8 storey mansion blocks (see Part 2).
+The new quarter could be a network of treelined cycle streets and pocket parks around high quality and well designed 5-8 storey mansion blocks reminiscent of Barcelona or Paris (see Part 2).

 In fact, the OFCP ought to identify a number of areas of the city (Fig. 14) for widespread regeneration adjacent to the ring road so as to create densities that are more befitting a global city, sufficient to generate conviviality and reconnect the city centre with surrounding neighbourhoods.
 A number of areas are run down and dominated by former industrial premises that are unsuitable for creative reuse and merely emphasise the gulf between the city core and its suburbs.
 Effectively managing this space is integral to the future of the city, its liveability and providing enough homes for its growing population in the most sustainable way possible.